pas/gameboy-tetris-tracker/README.md

 # gameboy-tetris-tracker

-This project is in an early prototyping phase.
+This project is in a prototyping phase.
 You will need to tweek it to make it work.
 It is currently developed on Windows 11.
 There is no guarantee that it will run on other operating systems (and if I'm honest not even on Windows 11...).

 This project came to light during a conversation with Tolstoj.
 Many ideas where either directly provided by Tolstoj or are derivates of those ideas.
 All tile images where provided by him!
 Thanks a lot!

-Currentlyy everything done in is project is free to use but no guarantees given for anything.
+Currently, everything done in is project is free to use but no guarantees given for anything.

 ## Preconditions
 You'll need to have tesseract installed.